imELVEE/powershell-profile/initial-setup/README.md

 ```
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

-Location of winget logs should be:
+To see logs:
 ```
-%LOCALAPPDATA%\Packages\Microsoft.DesktopAppInstaller_8wekyb3d8bbwe\LocalState\DiagOutputDir
+winiget list logs
 ```

 # Software Installed by the Script